 - Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 Money market funds are liquid, having no future maturity dates.
-The U.S Treasury Notes matured on Sunday, June 30, 2013, and were redeemed on Monday, July 1, 2013.
-The Federal Home Loan Mortgage Corporation, \$5.5 million of Federal Home Loan Bank, and \$1.9 million of Federal National Mortgage Association Discount Notes matured and were redeemed on July 1, 2013.
-The remaining Federal Home Bank Discount Notes, \$50.9 million, matured and were redeemed, and reinvested in part, on July 15, 2013.
-Federal National Mortgage Association Discount Notes totaling \$20.0 million will mature on October 1, 2013. - Foreign currency risk is the risk that changes in currency exchange rates will adversely affect the fair value of an investment.
-Foreign currency holdings are not specifically addressed in the Program's investment requirements; however, no investments denominated in foreign currency were held by the Program as of June 30, 2013.
+The Federal Home Bank Discount Notes will mature on October 15, 2014.
+The Federal Home Loan Mortgage Corporation Discount Notes will mature on February 27, 2015. - Foreign currency risk is the risk that changes in currency exchange rates will adversely affect the fair value of an investment.
+Foreign currency holdings are not specifically addressed in the Program's investment requirements; however, no investments denominated in foreign currency were held by the Program as of June 30, 2014.